jha-lab/txf_design-space/README.md

 ```
 model_dict = {'l': 4, 'a': [12, 12, 12, 12], 'f': [2048, 2048, 2048, 2048], 's': ['sdp', 'sdp', 'sdp', 'sdp']}
 ```

+This dictionary will be converted to a pytorch model for training, where the weights would be transferred from the 'nearest' pre-trained model.
+This modular simulator is a wrapper over the [huggingface/transformers](https://github.com/huggingface/transformers) repo.

+The computation of the 'nearest' transformer is done using graph embeddings for every transformer's computational graph in this design space.